humanoidsbv/team-awesome-bob/README.md

 ## Team Awesome

-This project is the front end to the future Team Awesome application which will allow enterprises to track time registration of their employees.
+This project is the front end to the future Team Awesome application which will allow enterprises to keep track of the time registrations of their employees.

 You can add new Time Entries and Team Members with some limitations.
 You can filter these entries and members by some primary variables of these objects.